Isaiah 2 – Hope and Fear

 i.
 The term day of the LORD (used more than 25 times in the Bible) does not necessarily refer to one specific day.
 It speaks of “God’s time.”
 The idea is that now is the day of man, but the day of man will not last forever.
 One day, the Messiah will end the day of man and bring forth the day of the LORD.

 b.
-The day of the LORD of hosts shall come: In the day of the LORD, men will be terrified: Enter into the rock, and hide in the dust, from the terror of the LORD and the glory of His majesty.
+The day of the LORD of hosts shall come: In the day of the LORD, men will be terrified.
+God tells them to enter into the rock, and hide in the dust, from the terror of the LORD and the glory of His majesty.
 In the day of the LORD, men will be humbled: The lofty looks of man shall be humbled, the haughtiness of men shall be bowed down, and the LORD alone shall be exalted in that day.
 In that day, there will be no more idolatry; the LORD alone shall be exalted.
 In that day, God will be glorified, and all will see the terror of the LORD and the glory of His majesty.

 i.
-The high tower, the fortified wall, the ships of Tarshish and the beautiful sloops all are expressions of the loftiness of man and the haughtiness of men.
-In the day of the LORD, every proud, arrogant achievement of man will be humbled, and the LORD alone will be exalted in that day.
+The high tower, the fortified wall, the ships of Tarshish and the beautiful sloops – these are all expressions of the loftiness of man and the haughtiness of men.
+In the day of the LORD, every proud, arrogant achievement of man will be brought to nothing, and the LORD alone will be exalted in that day.

 ii.
 “Man in all matters of religion, and in all his dealings with God, is proud.
 It is wonderful how apparently humble men will be when they worship false gods.
 They will cut themselves with knives, and roll themselves in the mire.
 We have known some votaries to kneel before the representation of the Virgin Mary and lick the very pavement with their tongues by way of penance, and perform the most degrading rites in honor of their false gods.
 Man seems to be humble enough in his dealings with a false deity, but as soon as ever he comes to deal with the true God, the first things that have to be got out of him are his pride, his high looks, his haughtiness.”
 (Spurgeon)

 c.
-Sever yourselves from such a man: Because the days of idols and human pride are numbered, why associate with those who cling to what will certainly be defeated?
+Sever yourselves from such a man: Because the days of idols and human pride are coming to an end, it is not wise to associate with those who cling to what will certainly be defeated.
 We should see that such men are of no account, and walk in the light of the LORD instead.

 i. “‘But they say.’
 What do they say?
 Let them say.
 It will not hurt you if you can only gird up the loins of your mind, and cease from man.
 ‘Oh, but they have accused me of this and that.’
 Is it true?
 ‘No, sir, it is not true, and that is why it grieves me.’
 That is why it should not grieve you.
 If it were true it ought to trouble you; but if it is not true let it alone.
 If an enemy has said anything against your character it will not always be worth while to answer him.
 Silence has both dignity and argument in it.”
 (Spurgeon)